Whether you are a blogger or a business owner, a user-friendly website is a seed you plant to grow the brand name.

 You must’ve guessed that user test participants are just as vital to the testing process as website developers.
 If you prefer remote work and think you have what it takes to be a good test participant, read about companies that pay people to test sites.

 Ferpection takes the cake for being the most versatile and convenient option, especially for the camera-shy.
 Indeed, this company won’t record your video or audio, and you get paid about $25 for a 45-minute session.

 Open to English and Spanish speakers from any corner of the world, Spain-based Checkealos pays a hefty $12 for 15-minute feedback sessions.
 You need a PC, tablet, or smartphone — and PayPal to receive your wages.

 Experienced testers ready to get an above-average salary should consider the homegrown brand Loop11.
 However, you will need to go through a selection process that includes a short five-minute quiz.

 If you’re open to video recordings, PingPong offers $15 to $150 for one session to everyone, anywhere in the world.

 Create an account with Respondent, and you get access to hundreds of projects related to website testing, surveys, focus group studies, and more.
 While some gigs pay $40 for less than 30 minutes, you may even earn a solid $100 for 60-minute sessions.

 Website-building is a mammoth task — even with a team of professionals at your disposal.
 And while the process is expensive, not doing it right the first time can cost you even more in lost clients and reworks.

-On the other side of the coin, you can find remote-working professionals who provide necessary feedback to improve a website’s potential.
-In this win-win situation, each player in the process has something to gain.
+On the other side of the coin, you can find remote-working professionals who provide the necessary feedback to improve a website’s potential.
+In this win-win situation, each player has something to gain.

-Either way, you can trust our guide to website usability and user testing to provide nifty resources to help grow your business and financial prospects.
+Either way, you can trust our guide to website usability and usability testing to provide nifty resources to help grow your business and financial prospects.